cisco-open/camblet/site/docs/src/content/docs/start/installation.md

 ## Manual install

-If you want to install Nasp manually, you can follow the steps below:
+If you want to install Camblet manually, you can follow the steps below:

 ### Debian/Ubuntu